webrobot-labs/clouddashboard/README.md

 🎨 Styling and Design System

 The WebRobot Cloud Dashboard uses Bootstrap CSS for responsive design, making it easy to build consistent, mobile-friendly interfaces.
-You can customize styles using Bootstrap's built-in utility classes or create your own custom components.
+You can customize styles using Bootstrap's built-in utility classNamees or create your own custom components.
 💾 State Management

 For state management, this dashboard is flexible.
 You can choose a library like: